Hacker Perspective: Telephony (basic information)

 - starts the first available line finder stepping vertically

 - a "line finder" switch starts to step vertically looking for the grounded commutator.
-Once it reaches the correct level,
+Once it reaches the correct level, it rotates horizontally (stepping)

-it rotates horizontally (stepping) looking for the subscriber line with battery on the sleeve (where it stops).
+looking for the subscriber line with battery on the sleeve (where it stops).

-- now the subscriber's tip + ring circuits are cut-through to the A-relay of the "first choice" selector switch hardwired to
+- now the subscriber's tip + ring circuits are cut-through to the A-relay of the "first choice" selector switch hardwired to the line finder.
+This first choice

-the line finder.
-This first choice selector switch also supplies the dial tone which is an audible indicator telling the
+selector switch also supplies the dial tone which is an audible indicator telling the customer to start dialing.
+Operation of the A-relay in the selector now causes

-party's sleeve.
+a ground to be placed upon the calling party's sleeve.
 This causes two things:

 - operates the CO (cut-off) relay to release the line relay